Strategic Planning: 2017-19

 2) Drop-In Sessions: Attend drop-in sessions to review and comment on information from two key steps in the planning process: 1) Vision, Mission, and Values and 2) High Level Goals.
 These drop-ins are scheduled for Tuesday, October 24th in Learners’ Hall.
 Come by any time from 7:30-8:30am, or from 3:30-5:00pm.

-3) Online Review: Comment on materials posted on the TIS web site.
+3) Online Review: Comment on materials posted on the ISP web site.
 Announcements of these materials will be put in ITK, and online surveys will be distributed.

 A general overview of the process to update our adopted 2009 Strategic Plan and a timeline is below.
-Your contributions will help to ensure that The International School not only lives its mission fully each day, but also looks toward the future with purpose.
+Your contributions will help to ensure that the International School of Portland not only lives its mission fully each day, but also looks toward the future with purpose.
 Thank you in advance for your participation.

 What is strategic planning?